 Were your photo sessions or session packages unique in some way?
 There needs to be something that sets them apart aside from just a lower price.

 Potential clients should see your entire offering and think “I need this in my life!”
 Examine your theme and set.
 Did your set look a lot like another photographer’s in the area?
 Was it too specific and the theme didn’t appeal to a wide enough audience?

 And scrutinize your promo images and ad copy…did they truly reflect the once-in-a-season opportunity vibe you were going for?
 Or did you just sort of say “I’m offering minis!” and expect folks to come running?

 Do you have a big enough client base?

 If you just started your photography business, it might simply be too soon to expect fully-booked mini sessions.
-You might have wonderful images and be the best photographer in a 200-mile radius.
-But if you haven’t built client relationships and found a base of your ideal clients for regular sessions, why should your mini-sessions be in demand?
-Maybe your time and energy need to be spent engaging with your community and building your reputation first.
+Maybe your time and energy need to be spent engaging with your community and building your reputation and client relationships first.
 Mini-sessions can come later.

 If your mini-session offerings fall flat and fail to book your desired number of clients, examine your process and see where you can make improvements.
-Regroup and try again after you’ve spent some time building your client base and your business.
+Regroup and try again.
 One failed mini-session doesn’t mean that you’ll never be successful at organizing mini sessions!